dwyl/learn-elm/tutorials/elm-ui/README.md

 The same thing goes if I attempt to pass a `String` to `Border.rounded` e.g: `"2px"`
 ![image](https://user-images.githubusercontent.com/194400/70662334-ec498980-1c5d-11ea-9336-56f30db80270.png)
-I get a type mismatch.
+We get a type mismatch and know _exactly_ what needs to be fixed in order for our view to compile.

 Matthew Griffith described it eloquently in his Elm Conf talk